Connect with others who understand.

 Nondrug Strategies

-Many people first try nondrug strategies before switching to medications.
-This is because many treatments can cause side effects that make Alzheimer’s symptoms worse.
+Many people first try nonmedication strategies before turning to prescription treatments.
+This is because some medications can cause side effects that may make Alzheimer’s symptoms worse.

-• Offer your loved one a security object, such as a blanket, stuffed animal, or doll.
+• Offer a comforting item, like a favorite blanket, stuffed animal, or soft pillow.

 Medication Options